 - What if I move?

-If you move to a new home within your utility’s territory, you can continue your subscription.
+If you move to a new home within your utility’s territory, you can take your subscription to your new home.
 If you move outside the territory, you must cancel your subscription or transfer it to another customer who meets the eligibility requirements.

 - Will I pay a fee if I end my subscription early?

 You may have to pay a termination fee.
 That’s a good question to ask when you are considering a community solar project.
 Also ask if you are required to participate for a certain number of years.

 - What is the community solar disclosure form?

 Both Illinois Shines and Solar for All require community solar companies to provide consumers with a disclosure form.
 This form includes contact information for your provider, how to file a complaint with the program administrator, the length of the contract term, when you’ll start receiving bill credits, any fees you’ll be responsible for, and whether your provider is guaranteeing savings.

 Because each company is required to fill out the same form, it makes it easier for you to compare offers apples-to-apples, and make the best decision.
 The disclosure form includes a lot of the terms laid out in your contract, but still be sure to read your contract thoroughly.